mxwalbert/cohesivm/paper/paper.md

 However, COHESIVM's advantage lies in its simplicity and targeted application in combinatorial experiments.

-So far, COHESIVM has been used for the investigation of oxide semiconductor heterojunctions where it enables to quickly screen a matrix of 8&nbsp;×&nbsp;8 pixels on a single substrate (25&nbsp;mm × 25&nbsp;mm).
-The package's documentation provides a [high-level description](https://cohesivm.readthedocs.io/en/latest/tutorials/real-world_example.html) of how COHESIVM was applied in this context.
-In brief, 64 gold pads were sputtered onto the sample using a mask, which is [available in the repository](https://github.com/mxwalbert/cohesivm/tree/main/hardware/ma8x8).
+For the investigation of combinatorial optoelectronic devices, COHESIVM includes hardware descriptions as well as implemented components which enable to quickly screen a matrix of 8&nbsp;×&nbsp;8 pixels on a single substrate (25&nbsp;mm × 25&nbsp;mm).
+The package's documentation provides a [high-level description](https://cohesivm.readthedocs.io/en/latest/tutorials/real-world_example.html) of how COHESIVM can be applied in this context.
+In brief, 64 gold pads are sputtered onto the sample using a mask which is [available in the repository](https://github.com/mxwalbert/cohesivm/tree/main/hardware/ma8x8).
 Schematics and board files for reproducing the utilized ``MA8X8`` interface are provided as well.
-The sample was mounted on this interface, which was then placed under a solar simulator (Ossila, AAA classification) and connected to the electronic measurement equipment (Agilent 4156C).
+After mounting the sample on this interface, it is placed under a solar simulator (Ossila, AAA classification) and connected to the electronic measurement equipment (Agilent 4156C).
-Employing COHESIVM, the current-voltage characteristics of all 64 pixels were recorded and the resulting data was analysed to generate a map of open-circuit voltages.
+Employing the ``CurrentVoltageCharacteristic`` measurement class, the IV curves of all 64 pixels are recorded and the resulting data yields a map of open-circuit voltages.

 # Author Contributions